Lifting Bars

 Selecting the appropriate lifting bar depends on the specific tasks you'll be undertaking.
 Consider these key factors:

-Application Type: Determine whether you need a specialised floorboard lifter with shaped ends for delicate board removal, or a more robust demolition bar for heavy-duty prying and wrecking work.
-Specialist floorboard bars minimise damage to tongues and grooves, whilst demolition bars prioritise raw leverage and durability.
+Application Type: Determine whether you require a specialised floorboard lifter with shaped tusks for delicate board removal, or a robust demolition bar for heavy-duty prying and wrecking work.
+Specialist floorboard bars minimise damage to tongue-and-groove joints, whilst demolition bars prioritise raw leverage and durability for aggressive strip-out tasks.

-Length and Leverage: Longer bars (typically 600-1200mm) provide greater mechanical advantage for shifting heavy materials, whilst shorter versions offer better control in confined spaces.
+Length and Leverage: Longer bars (typically 600-1200mm) provide greater mechanical advantage for shifting heavy materials and stubborn fixings, whilst shorter versions offer improved control in confined spaces like airing cupboards or beneath staircases.
 Match the length to your typical working environment and the weight of materials you'll be moving.

 Construction Quality: Professional-grade lifting bars feature drop-forged or heat-treated steel construction that resists bending under load.
-Look for hardened and tempered steel that combines strength with flexibility, preventing the tool from snapping during demanding use.
+Tooled-Up stocks implements with hardened and tempered steel that combines strength with controlled flexibility, preventing the tool from snapping during demanding use on challenging materials.

-End Configuration: Consider what end features you require—nail pullers for extraction work, chisel ends for driving into gaps, flattened prying edges for getting under materials, or specialist floorboard hooks.
-Many bars offer multiple end types for versatility.
+End Configuration: Consider what end features you require—nail pullers for extraction work, chisel ends for driving into gaps, flattened prying edges for getting beneath materials, or specialist floorboard hooks with hardened tusks.
+Many bars offer multiple end types for versatility across different applications on the same job.

 Popular Accessories